SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Corn Chowder in the sourdough bread bowl at Boudin's Bakery in San Francisco.Chowder in the sourdough bread bowl at Boudin's Bakery in San Francisco.

-Popular with locals and visitors, Bistro Boudin is a fine dining experience on Fisherman’s Wharf with superb views of the water should you choose a table by the windows.
+Popular with locals and visitors, Bistro Boudin is a fine dining experience in Fisherman’s Wharf with superb views of the water, should you choose a table by the windows.

-They are famous for their sourdough bread especially their bread bowls with hearty clam chowder.
+They are famous for their sourdough bread, especially their bread bowls filled with hearty clam chowder.

 The menu also offers a mix of American cuisine plus pizza and fine steaks, yet for many diners, the menu to go for is the seafood one.

-Superbly cooked whole Dungeness crab and traditional fish and chips range in price from around $25 to $55, and the restaurant comes highly recommended.
+Superbly cooked whole Dungeness crab and traditional fish n' chips range in price from around $25 to $55.
+This restaurant comes highly recommended.

 Inside Buena Vista Fisherman's Wharf

-Famous for its signature Irish Coffee, The Buena Vista offers a fantastic lunch menu.
+Famous for its signature Irish Coffee, the Buena Vista Cafe offers a fantastic lunch menu.
 It's also a great spot for dinner and breakfast on the weekends.

-With everything from traditional omelet dishes to quality steak, plus many more fine dishes, this is a place where you will enjoy the pleasant and relaxing atmosphere and exceptionally fine coffee.
+With everything from omelettes to quality steak, plus many more fine dishes, this is a place where you will enjoy the pleasant atmosphere as well as their exceptionally fine coffee.

-The clam chowder comes highly recommended, as do the steaks and burgers, and the café is rated as a ‘must visit’ destination by former customers.
+The clam chowder comes highly recommended, as do the steaks and burgers, and the cafe is rated as a ‘must visit’ destination by customers.

-We recommend enjoying your meal with an Irish coffee as they were the first to introduce this tasty cocktail to the US in 1952.
+We recommend enjoying your meal with an Irish coffee as this cafe was the first to introduce the tasty cocktail to the US in 1952.

 >> Learn more about visiting Fisherman's Wharf